syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Now output will be looking like,
+Now, the output will be as follows.

 ![CompleteDiagram](Getting-Started_images\completeDiagram.png)

-Please find flow Diagram sample from this link: [FlowChart](http://www.syncfusion.com/downloads/support/directtrac/205629/ze/FlowDiagram_XAML-1022159515).
+Find the flow diagram sample from this link: [FlowChart](http://www.syncfusion.com/downloads/support/directtrac/205629/ze/FlowDiagram_XAML-1022159515).

-### Flowchart creation using Stencil
+### Flowchart creation using stencil

 Let us create a simple flowchart diagram using stencil.

-#### Define Stencil
+#### Define stencil
-`Stencil` is a Gallery of reusable symbols and nodes, which can be dragged and dropped onto the diagram surface at any number of times.
+`Stencil` is a gallery of reusable symbols and nodes, which can be dragged and dropped onto the diagram surface at any number of times.

 {% tabs %}
 {% highlight xaml %}